1. Cann Wood, Plymouth

 6. Eggesford Forest, Chulmleigh

-Enjoy your picnic on the same ground that Her Majesty Queen Elizabeth II walked on in 1956 when she marked the millionth acre of Forestry Commission planting.
+Enjoy your picnic on the same ground that Queen Elizabeth II walked on in 1956 when she marked the millionth acre of Forestry Commission planting.
 This is a lunch location to rival all others!

 8. Great Wood, Bridgwater